mama-cailleach/python-portfolio/python-experiments/lua-scripts/README.md

 ## Example Use Case

 - Quickly convert dialogue, localization, or configuration data from Excel sheets into Lua tables for use in games.
+- Use as a template for building your own automation workflows for data integration in Lua projects.

 ---

-*Created by [mama-cailleach](https://github.com/mama-cailleach) to streamline data integration for game projects.*
+*Created by [mama-cailleach](https://github.com/mama-cailleach) to streamline data integration for game projects.
+Wee Tarot repository link coming soon.*